ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 });
 ```

 These mocks are not perfect and may not cover all the cases, but they should be sufficient for basic initialization and rendering editor.
-Keep in mind that they are not a replacement for proper browser testing and cover only the initialization and rendering of the editor.
+Keep in mind that they are not a replacement for proper browser testing.

 ## Contributing and reporting issues